What is your interpretation of Acts 8:12-17 in regards to the people receiving the Holy Spirit and Simon the Sorcerer?

 These verses support the understanding that salvation (regeneration from death to newness of life in Christ) is a work of God and that water baptism does not impart the Holy Spirit.
 We must also remember that neither does the laying-on of hands or the prayers of another impart the Spirit (Acts:8:15,17).

-We know this for certain, from more explicit Bible passages, that it is God who forgives man’s sins (1 John 1:9) and only when one repents and trusts in Christ’s finished work for the payment of his sins (Romans 5:8).
+We know this for sure from more explicit Bible passages that it is God who forgives man’s sins (1 John 1:9) and only when one repents and trusts in Christ’s finished work for the payment of his sins (Romans 5:8).
 Then God saves the sinner (Eph 2:5), washes him clean in the blood of Christ (Rev 1:5), imputes (credits) to him the righteousness of Jesus (the Glorious Exchange, 2 Corinthians 5:21), and gives to him the indwelling Holy Spirit (1 Corinthians 6:19, 2:16).
 Then, they are to be baptized in the name of Jesus.

 Conclusion

-Although these people in Samaria believed and were water baptized (vs 12), they were not saved (regenerated) until later (vs 17).
+Although these people in Samaria believed and were water baptized (vs. 12), they were not saved (regenerated) until later (vs. 17).
 They may have believed, but clearly, it was not “unto righteousness.”
 Nor did they confess faith “unto salvation” (Romans 10:17).
-Believing what Philip preached about the spiritual Kingdom of God, is not the same as believing in the King of that Kingdom who can forgive man’s sins.
+Believing what Philip preached about the spiritual Kingdom of God is not the same as believing in the King of that Kingdom who can forgive man’s sins.
 The evidence of salvation is their having received the Holy Spirit.

 We can safely conclude the apostles preached a complete gospel message and the people responded in faith (a trusting belief).